caozhiyuan0424/BIS634-Computational-Methods-for-Informatics/README.md

 ## Exercise 4

 In this exercise, I read the XML file using Python.
+The xml data is downloaded from https://nlmpubs.nlm.nih.gov/projects/mesh/MESH_FILES/xmlmesh/.

 1. The DescriptorName associated with DescriptorUI D007154 is "**Immune System Diseases**".